rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins-pipeline.md

    http://updates.jenkins-ci.org/update-center.json
    </pre>

-   Notice the host name "jenkins-ci.org".
+   Notice the host name from "jenkins-ci.org" to "jenkins.io".

    NOTE: You can upload a plugin file with the file extension <strong>.hpi</strong> to folder &LT;jenkinsHome>/plugins/